-Like any wedding style, same-sex wedding fashion is all about wearing what makes you feel like the bride or groom of your dreams!
-In case you’re having trouble narrowing down exactly what that is, we’re here with six tips for coordinating your same-sex wedding outfits to help you complement each other while fitting in with your wedding vibe, showing off your personal style, being comfortable on your big day.
+Like any wedding style, LGBTQ+ wedding fashion is all about wearing what makes you feel confident.
+If you’re having trouble narrowing down exactly what that is, we’re here with six tips for coordinating your LGBTQ+ wedding outfits to help you complement each other–all while fitting in with your wedding aesthetic, showing off your personal style, and being comfortable.

 Since the overall look of your wedding day will likely influence what you wear, a good first step is to figure out your wedding vibe.
-What style is your venue?
-What season are you getting married in?
-How would you describe your style preferences?
-If you need some ideas, check out these 5 unique 2018 wedding styles to consider this year, take our quiz to find out which wedding style best fits your personality, or get inspired by the fashion-forward couples below!
+Think about the style of your venue, what season you’re tying the knot in, and how would you describe your overall style preferences.
+From boho to edgy to beachy to city chic, the aesthetic options are endless.

-Much like your wedding style, your wedding color palette might have an impact on your same-sex wedding fashion – that is, if you don’t fear a little color walking down the aisle!
-When it comes to your wedding outfits, whether you’re going for suits, dresses, or something in between, having a color story is a great way to tie your looks together.
+Much like your wedding style, your wedding color palette might have an impact on your LGBTQ+ wedding fashion.
+When it comes to your wedding outfits–whether you’re going for a suit, dress, or something in between–having a color story is a great way to tie your looks together.
 Some of our favorite ways to infuse your color story are with shared colors in each other’s outfits (think pocket squares, shoes, or jewelry), wearing colors in similar tones, and using pops of color in alternating ways in each other’s outfits.

-Do you both want to wear a wedding dress but you’re not sure how to make the look work?
-Instead of buying identical wedding dresses, we recommend finding different gowns with common features that speak back to each other, like lace, beading, or general vibe.
-Besides dresses with similar details, you can stylishly complement one another with similar accessories like hair pieces or jewelry.
+If you both want to wear a dress or a suit, consider complementing one another rather than matching.
+Choose outfits with common features like lace, beading, or colors.
+You can also stylishly complement one another with similar accessories, like shoes, hairpieces, or jewelry.
 Keep in mind that complementary looks have as much to do with contrast as they do with sameness, so wearing different silhouettes or styling your hair differently can do a lot to differentiate your styles while telling the same story.

-There’s nothing wrong with wanting to lean into matching outfits on your big day, especially if you’re suiting up for your wedding!
-From getting the same suit tailored to fit your body to choosing the same tie, pocket square, and shoes, you can appear as a single unit on your wedding day when the contrast is between you and your guests instead of each of you independently.
+There’s nothing wrong with wanting to lean into matching outfits on your big day–especially if you’re suiting up.
+From getting the same suit to choosing the same tie, pocket square, and shoes, you can appear as a single unit on your wedding day when the contrast is between you and your guests instead of each of you independently.

-Contrary to popular belief, weddings are about making your own rules and infusing your personality into as many aspects of your day as possible – this includes your style!
-Just because you’re two brides or two grooms doesn’t mean you have to follow any kind of traditional wedding fashion expectations– whether that’s wearing white or even wearing a dress or suit.
+Contrary to popular belief, weddings are about making your own rules and infusing your personality into as many aspects of your day as possible.
+You most definitely don’t have to follow any kind of traditional wedding fashion expectations–no matter what you’re wearing.
 When choosing your wedding outfits, think about your everyday style and what it looks like dressed to the nines.
-Don’t be afraid to go against the grain with unexpected textures, patterns, colors, silhouettes, or styles!
+Don’t be afraid to go against the grain with unexpected textures, patterns, colors, silhouettes, or styles.

 Gown vs. Bridal Separates